ocaml/ocaml.org/data/cookbook/networking/tcp-server-lwt/00-lwt.md

             logs.lwt))
 ---

-- **Understanding TCP server:** Implementing a TCP server needs initilising a main socket file descriptor that will be used to accept connections.
-Each connection is associated to a dedicated file descriptor that is used to create input and output channels.
-Since the server have to handle multiple connections concurrently, we have to use the Lwt scheduling and have multiple concurrent promises.
+- **Understanding TCP server:** Implementing a TCP server needs to initialise a main socket file descriptor that will be used to accept connections.
+Each connection is associated to a dedicated file descriptor, which is used to create input and output channels.
+Since the server has to handle multiple connections concurrently, we have to use the Lwt scheduling and have multiple concurrent promises.
 The I/O functions provided by `Lwt_unix` must be used instead of blocking functions from other libraries.
 - **Alternative Libraries:** Other concurrent libraries can be used (`Async`, `Eio`).
 The `Unix` library can also be used with the `fork` function that creates a new process.
 - **Credit:** The program is heavily inspired by [this article](https://medium.com/@aryangodara_19887/tcp-server-and-client-in-ocaml-13ebefd54f60)